Norte, the End of History

-Norte, the End of History (Norte, Hangganan ng Kasaysayan) is a 2013 Filipino psychological drama film written and directed by Lav Diaz.
+Norte, the End of History (Norte, Hangganan ng Kasaysayan) is a 2013 Philippine psychological drama film co-written, edited, and directed by Lav Diaz.
 Lasting for more than four hours, the film explores themes of crime, class, and family.

 Screened at the Un Certain Regard section at the 2013 Cannes Film Festival, as well as the 2013 Toronto International Film Festival, the main slate of 2013 New York Film Festival, and the Masters section of the 2013 San Diego Asian Film Festival, the film has received wide acclaim for its riveting storytelling and unique cinematography.
 The film also won four awards including Best Picture and Best Actress at the 2014 Gawad Urian Awards.

 The film had a limited release in the Philippines on March 11, 2014, and its wide theatrical release on September 10, 2014.
 It was selected as the Filipino entry for the Best Foreign Language Film at the 87th Academy Awards, but was not nominated.

 Plot

 The lives of three people take a turn when one of them commits a crime.

-Joaquin (Archie Alemania) is failing miserably at providing for his family.
-When Joaquin's money lender gets murdered by a disillusioned law student, Fabian (Sid Lucero), the crime is pinned on him.
+Joaquin (Archie Alemania) fails miserably at providing for his family.
+When his money lender gets murdered by disillusioned law student Fabian (Sid Lucero), the crime is pinned on Joaquin.
 In prison, he is transformed by misery and solitude.

-Left to fend for the family, his wife Eliza (Angeli Bayani) pours all of her strength into battling with despair as she ekes out a living for their children.
+Left to fend for the family, his wife, Eliza (Angeli Bayani), pours all of her strength into battling despair as she ekes out a living for their children.

 The real perpetrator, Fabian, roams free.
 His disillusionment with his country—its history of revolutions marred by betrayal and crimes unpunished—drives him to the edge of insanity.